elfyndor203/OCTAVIAN/README.md

 # OCTAVIAN (WORK IN PROGRESS)
 A simple modular ECS game engine written in C

-OCTAVIAN is a simple game engine designed to make me learn C. It uses a entity-component design, similar to ECS, to manage game data, and its subsystems (currently ECS and Renderer) are designed to be modular.
-An old semi-functional prototype is available in the demo branch.
+OCTAVIAN is a simple game engine designed to make me learn C. It uses a mix of ECS and object style systems to manage game data.
+Its subsystems are meant to be modular.
+A simple example game is in zGameTest.

 # Libraries
 - OpenGL 3.3